kubedb/docs/docs/guides/proxysql/reconfigure-tls/overview/index.md

 # Reconfiguring TLS of ProxySQL

-This guide will give an overview on how KubeDB Enterprise operator reconfigures TLS configuration i.e. add TLS, remove TLS, update issuer/cluster issuer or Certificates and rotate the certificates of a `ProxySQL`.
+This guide will give an overview on how KubeDB Ops Manager reconfigures TLS configuration i.e. add TLS, remove TLS, update issuer/cluster issuer or Certificates and rotate the certificates of a `ProxySQL`.

 ## Before You Begin